dtapuska/documentaccess/README.md

 A embeds two frames from B, both of which include content that's not as trustworthy as it ought to be.
 One of the frames from B turns out to be malicious.
-Today, it can takeover any other frames from B by walking the tree exposed through window.top.frames.
+Today, it can take over any other frames from B by walking the tree exposed through window.top.frames.
 It is desirable that B could make that more difficult by forcing the same origin-domain checks that enable DOM access to fail by setting some policy.

 The proposal is to support an iframe attribute `disallowdocumentaccess` that prevents a frame from reaching across the frame boundary.
-The frame will fail same origin checks on the JS bindings security perspective.
+The frame will fail same-origin checks from the JS bindings security perspective.

 A new [agent cluster map](https://html.spec.whatwg.org/multipage/browsers.html#agent-cluster-map) should be allocated when an iframe encounters the `disallowdocumentaccess` attribute instead